You will study four core modules:

 Guided Reading: Literature, Culture and Modernity

-This research skills module is designed to lay the foundation of the MA dissertation whilst allowing you to further refine your skills in research and communication.
+This module is designed to lay the foundation of the MA dissertation whilst allowing you to further refine your skills in research and communication.
 The module builds on the methodological work already undertaken, allowing you to put your research skills into practice under the supervision of your dissertation supervisor.
 You will also develop your communication skills through the writing and delivery of a 15-minute presentation on your dissertation topic to your peers, staff, and interested undergraduate students at a specially organised conference in the summer term.

 You will also choose two optional modules from a wide range which includes: